ModelingSimulation/TeachingWriting2020/schedule.md

 ### Materials
 ### Assignments due
-* Your next research report draft, if you haven't yet handed it in.
+* Draft 2/3 of your research report, if you haven't yet handed it in.

 ## May 6